PhD in Computing Science

 Potential projects in Journalism

-- Arts and lifestyle journalism; music journalism; community journalism (supervisor: Dr Carmel Thomason)
+- Arts and entertainment journalism; music journalism (supervisor: Dr Carmel Thomason)

 The minimum entry requirement is second class degree or equivalent qualification in a relevant subject.
 An MSc in a related subject is an advantage but is not a requirement.
 Good written and spoken communication skills are essential.
 Please note that there are additional requirements for the PhD Partial Scholarships.
 English language proficiency which meets UKBA requirements is required for international applicants.
 The IELTS requirement is 6.5 with a minimum score of 6 in each element.